matthieugomez/sumup/README.md

 ```

 # Reference
-`sum_up` heavily borrows code from `tabstat`, speeding up the slow parts.
+`sum_up` borrows heavily  from `tabstat`.
+The package also includes the command `fasttabstat` which is a drop in, faster version of `tabstat`.
 The tabstat command was written by Jeroen Weesie and Vincent Buskens both of the Department of Sociology at Utrecht University, The Netherlands.